 English as an Additional Language (EAL)

 Any pupil that speaks a language in addition to English at home falls into the EAL category.
-This means it includes children who were born in the UK and speak English fluently if they also speak another language at home.
-In addition it includes recently arrived immigrants who speak no English at all.
+This means it includes children who were born in the UK and speak English fluently but they also speak another language at home.
+In addition, it includes recently arrived immigrants who speak little or no English at all.

 The current definition of EAL includes bilingual children who are fluent English speakers and new migrants who may not speak English at all.
 Crucially, it gives no indication of a pupil’s proficiency in the English language.

 - Our school has well over 80% of EAL students.